gh0x0st/pythonizing_nmap/README.md

 If you come across any server that uses ports 515,1028,1068,1503,1720,1935,2040,3388,3389 then nmap, with the default options, will eventually use the TerminalServer probes.
 Here's the problem.
 If you have a client that uses a Cisco IPS for example that sits in front of that server and it sees `\x03\0\0\x0b\x06\xe0\0\0\0\0\0|` destined to any port that isn't 3389, then it's going to flag you thinking you're trying to connect to RDP on a non-standard port.
 Because of this as a rule of thumb I put a hard stop on letting nmap try to service probe anything on those ports so I block those off the bat in the config file on line 29 `Exclude T:9100-9107,T:515,T:1028,T:1068,T:1503,T:1720,T:1935,T:2040,T:3388`.

-_NOTE: There is a `--exclude-ports` parameter but I like to show people that they configurable options within the config files_
+_NOTE: There is a `--exclude-ports` parameter but I like to show people that there are configurable options within the config files_

 The problem doesn't stop there though.
 If you run into a port that nmap cannot figure out, it will try every possible probe up the intensity level, which by default is 7 (https://nmap.org/book/man-version-detection.html).
 If you look at the snippet below, there is another terminal server probe that is set to rarity 7, so those probes would be included.
 To prevent that from happening, I set my intensity version to 5 or 6 via `--version-intensity` depending on how paranoid I am.